 Bugs are eaten around the world and viewed by some as the only truly sustainable food source, so there is a glut of food events across the globe that celebrates the versatility of the bug.
 One of the biggest and best is the annual Bugfest held at the North Carolina Museum of Natural Sciences in Raleigh.

-While there are many activities, exhibits and displays that are family friendly, the highlight is the Cafe Insecta, which is exactly as its name suggests.
-This boasts a menu that includes such delicacies as cricket chip cookies, ant enchiladas, stir fried scorpions and everyone's favourite, the selection of bugs that come together to create the What's In Your garden?
+While there are many activities, exhibits and displays that are family-friendly, the highlight is the Café Insecta.
+This boasts a menu that includes cricket chip cookies, ant enchiladas, stir-fried scorpions and everyone's favourite, the selection of bugs that come together to create the What's In Your Garden?
 Lava Cake.
+We're sorely tempted.

 Night of the Radishes